tendermint/tendermint/spec/abci++/abci++_app_requirements.md

 considered analogous to those that failed `CheckTx`.

-Both the `Code` and `Data` are included in a structure that is hashed into the `LastResultsHash` of the block header in the next height (next block execution mode), or the header of the block to propose in the current height (same block execution mode, `ExecTxResult` as part of `PrepareProposal`).
+Both the `Code` and `Data` are included in a structure that is hashed into the `LastResultsHash` of the block header in the next height.

 `Events` include any events for the execution, which Tendermint will use to index the transaction by.
 This allows transactions to be queried according to what